Mississippi River reopens after oil spill closure: Coast Guard

-The river had been closed from mile marker 194 to 198 after a towboat struck an area where barges were tied up along the shore at 12:57 a.m.
-CDT (0557 GMT) and several barges broke loose, colliding with other facilities and docks, the Coast Guard said.
+The river had been closed from mile markers 194 to 198 after a towboat struck an area where barges were tied up along the shore at 12:57 a.m.
+CDT and several barges broke loose, colliding with other facilities and docks, the Coast Guard said.

 They also struck a barge that was being loaded with crude oil, and about 300 gallons (1,100 liters) were spilled into the river.

-All of the breakaway vessels were secured and the river reopened at 2:13 a.m., although the Coast Guard may need to restrict navigation again for any cleanup effort.
+All of the breakaway vessels were secured and the river reopened at 2:13 a.m.

 "If we do discover that there are environmental impacts, it is likely the Coast Guard would shut down a section of the river to facilitate safe removal of the oil and rehabilitation of the area," he said.